dargaCode/WebDevStudyResources/README.md

     * Free - Blog Post

 ## Back-End Development
-Back-end largely refers to putting together information dynamically before sending it to the browser to be displayed.
+"Back-end" largely refers to gathering and assembling information on the server side, before sending it to the browser to be displayed.

-This is especially important for pages that you can log into, and that that save a lot of information about its users and their activities.
+The archetypical back-end pages are those that users can log into, and which store a lot of information about its users and their activities.
 For example: Facebook, Reddit, and Yelp.

 ### Deploying Back-End Web Apps
-Webpages which require a server are basically too complicated to deploy the same way as a front-end page.
+Webpages which require a server are basically too complicated to be deployed the same way as a simpler front-end page.

-Heroku and similar services can host server-side projects and serve them to users.
+Heroku and similar services can host server-side projects (also called "apps") and serve them to users.

 *   [Udemy - The Web Dev Bootcamp / Unit 38: Deploying](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/t/lecture/4473706)
     * Paid ($35 Course) - 6 Lessons (1 hour)